-Children who weigh more than 20 lbs (9 kg) and who are older than one year can ride forward-facing in the vehicle.
-Forward-facing child seats and convertible child seats used in the forward-facing direction are for children who weigh 20 to 40 lbs (9 to 18 kg) and who are older than one year.
+Children who are two years old or who have outgrown their rear-facing convertible child seat can ride forward-facing in the vehicle.
+Forward-facing child seats and convertible child seats used in the forward-facing direction are for children who are over two years old or who have outgrown the rear-facing weight or height limit of their rear-facing convertible child seat.
+Children should remain in a forward-facing child seat with a harness for as long as possible, up to the highest weight or height allowed by the child seat.
 These child seats are also held in the vehicle by the lap/shoulder belt or the LATCH child restraint anchorage system.
 Refer to "Lower Anchors and Tether for CHildren (LATCH)".